 - If it still doesn’t work, then there’s a good chance that a third-party app is to blame.
 You can test by going into safe mode — hold the Power key, then tap and hold on Power off, and then tap OK when Reboot to safe mode Your phone will reboot and you should see Safe Mode in the bottom-left corner.
 If the camera works, then an app you’ve installed is causing the problem.
 Consider uninstalling any app that uses the camera first, including flashlight apps that use the camera flash, then restart your phone and test again.

-- If your camera still doesn’t work in safe mode, then it’s time to contact Lenovo and ask about a repair.
+- If your camera still doesn’t work in safe mode, then it’s time to contact Lenovo and ask about a repair or replacement.

 Issue: Can’t download apps from Play Store